 - Do not allow any wild behavior in or around the swimming area

 - Keep any surface areas around the water source (like a pool deck) free from standing water

 - Have emergency / safety equipment on hand at all times

-If you would like to know more about drowning injuries and how to prevent these terrible accidents, contact the Indianapolis personal injury lawyers of the Hankey Law Office today at (800) 520-3633 to speak with one of our qualified attorneys about your questions.
+If you would like to know more about drowning injuries and how to prevent these terrible accidents, contact the Indianapolis drowning accident lawyers of Hankey Marks & Crider today at (317) 634-8565 to speak with one of our qualified attorneys about your questions.